JonatanKovalik/JonatanKovalik-Portfolio/README.md

     * **Grab the Paper Game:** A dynamic arcade-style game developed with the Processing framework, featuring multiple difficulty levels, a scoring system, an in-game shop with unlockable skins, achievements, and custom music.
     [View Project](https://github.com/JonatanKovalik/Projects/tree/main/Grabthepaperproject)

-*(Note: The links in brackets [ ] will need to be updated to match the names of your folders and your GitHub username once you create them.
-For now, you can leave them as they are.)*

 ### Skills & Technologies

 * **Programming Languages:** JavaScript, Python, C#, Java, C++